seclution/frappe_app_template/instructions/README.md

 This directory contains additional notes for Frappe and ERPNext.
 For the automation guidelines used by Codex see `../DEV_INSTRUCTIONS.md`.

-1. Add framework repositories (Frappe/ERPNext/HRMS) to `vendor-repos.txt`.
+1. Frappe and Bench are pinned via `apps.json`.
+Add further framework repositories (ERPNext/HRMS) to `vendor-repos.txt`.
 2. List template repositories that ship extra instructions in `template-repos.txt`.
 3. The *Update Vendor Apps* workflow clones all repositories and refreshes